 San Diego County Report Card on Children and Families – 2015

-The County Board of Supervisors and the Children’s Initiative released the 2013 San Diego County Report Card on Children and Families on April 15, 2014, following an introduction by Chairwoman Dianne Jacob and Greg Cox.
+The County Board of Supervisors and the Children’s Initiative released the 2015 San Diego County Report Card on Children and Families on May 10, 2016, following an introduction by Vice Chair Supervisor Dianne Jacob and Greg Cox.
 The newest Report Card tells us how our children and families are faring in the domains of health, education, welfare, and economic support.
 As a widely accepted guide for program and policy development in San Diego County, the Report Card provides not only trend and comparative data, but best practices for prevention and intervention, and specific recommendations for improving progress in San Diego County.
-In line with the efforts of Live Well, San Diego!, this edition adds five adult indicators to demonstrate the impact of health, safety and thriving across the life span to illustrate the interaction between child and adult risks.
+In line with the efforts of Live Well, San Diego this edition continues to highlight five adult indicators to demonstrate the impact of health, safety, and thriving across the life span, and to illustrate the interaction between child and adult risks.

-The 2013 Report Card shows that we are making progress with 13 of the 25 indicators, including births to teens, oral health, school achievement, youth using cigarettes and alcohol, juvenile arrests and probation, DUI-related crashes, nutrition assistance, child abuse, unintentional injuries and infant mortality.
-The data also indicate that more work needs to be done to increase rates of immunization improve school attendance and reduce childhood poverty and marijuana use in 7th graders.
-For further information please contact Project Director, Linda Wong Kerberg.
+The 2015 Report Card shows that we are making progress with 15 of the 25 indicators, including births to teens, oral health, youth using cigarettes and alcohol, juvenile arrests and probation, DUI-related crashes, nutrition assistance, health coverage, child abuse, and unintentional injuries.
+The data also indicate that more work needs to be done to increase school attendance among K-5th graders, reduce childhood poverty and marijuana use among 11th graders.
+For further information please contact Operations Director, Sarah Mostofi.

 Need Books for Your